• Skip to main content

 Even better, weight training fuels muscle growth, and because more muscle burns calories, weight lifting turns out to be an excellent weight-loss method.

-One of the most productive compound exercises you will ever do is the deadlift, because it targets nearly all your major muscle groups simultaneously.
+Also, one of the most productive compound exercises you will ever do is the deadlift because it targets nearly all your major muscle groups simultaneously.

 As a result, deadlifts burn a ton of calories, help with torching fat, and can dramatically change your body.